Compare Popular Online Crime Scene Investigation Programs

 Crime Scene Technician Career & Salary Outlook

 The annual salary and job outlook for crime scene technicians is looking quite good.
-The U.S. Bureau of Labor Statistics (BLS) reports that the median income for a technician is $60,000.
+The US Bureau of Labor Statistics (BLS) reports that the median income for a forensic science technician was $64,940 in 2023.
 They state that the typical educational requirement is a bachelor’s degree but that on-the-job experience is vital to long-term success.
-For the future of the profession, the BLS projects strong growth through 2029.
-Specifically, the BLS shows that demand for crime scene technicians will grow by 14%.
+For the future of the profession, the BLS projects strong growth through 2033, with an increase of 14%.

-By comparison, the BLS shows that similar occupations are competitive with crime scene technicians.
-Biological technicians, for instance, are reported to earn a median salary of $46,000 with a typical entry-level degree of a bachelor's.
-Their field is expected to only increase by 5% through 2029.
-Police and detectives, on the other hand, show a reported median income of $65,000 and the same growth rate.
-Note that the BLS includes Federal law enforcement along with uniformed police officers so their median income might indicate a much higher top end.
+The BLS also shows that similar occupations are competitive with crime scene technicians.
+Biological technicians, for instance, are reported to earn a median salary of $51,430 with a typical entry-level degree of a bachelor's.
+However, this field is expected to only increase by 7% through 2033.

 Here are some similar career options for those who have considered becoming a crime scene investigator and may have though it wasn’t for them.